 Very few Spanish Banks will consider net profits from a company and not all Banks will consider all the full dividends taken by self employed.

 Treatment of existing buy to let mortgages and rental incomes varies considerably from Bank to Bank.
 A few Spanish Banks will not lend to individuals with more than one investment property in the UK and calculation of the debt outgoing versus rent coming can sometimes make it difficult for buy to let landlords to meet affordability ratios for some of the Banks.

 Most Banks will consider 100% of after tax net income but a few limit this to 80%, and some have minimum earning levels.
 On average to comply with general criteria for gaining a mortgage in Spain your monthly outgoings on loan and debt payments including the new loan will need to be less than 35% of your net income.

-Affordability is the main underwriting criteria, the criteria does not relax at lower loan to values and nor is asset wealth considered by the Banks in Spain.
+Affordability is the main underwriting criteria.
+Criterias do not relax at lower loan to values.
+Neither is asset wealth in isolation considered by the Banks in Spain.

 Interest Rates for Spanish non resident mortgages